Mewsicc/bank-library-system/README.md

 ```
 ### 4. /books/{id} (update)

-This API update a book by id.
+This API updates a book by id.
 <pre>
  request:
   method: PUT